 For Maggie, whose love of mermaids helped inspire this book.

 Chapter 1 ~ The Beginning

 The beach was warm on my bare feet.
-I looked out at the shimmering ocean and listened to the ocean waves lapping onto the shore, completely engulfed.
+I looked out at the shimmering water and listened to the ocean waves lapping onto the shore, completely engulfed.
 I should have been studying, but my soul had begged me for a break.
 Who could study on a day like today?

 I probably should have been paying more attention to where I was going, because my foot caught on something and I fell face first into the sand.
 I spat sand out of my mouth and rolled over, dusting the grit from my cutoff shorts and hands.
 I shook out my hair, and thought for a moment about cutting it.
 It was a nice color; brown, like my mother’s, but it would be easier to take care of if it were shorter.

 I looked down at my feet to see what I’d tripped on.
 It was a green glass bottle, half buried in the sand.
 I pulled it out.
-It was old, and I’d never seen one like it before.
-It had markings on it of symbols swirling around a mermaid with crazy hair.
+It was old, and had markings on it of symbols swirling around a mermaid with crazy hair.
 I held it up to the sun.
-It clanked, like there was something inside it, but I’d have to pry out the cork to get it, and it was broken off at the lip.
+It clanked, like there was something inside it, but I’d have to pry the cork to get it out, and it was broken off at the lip.
 My phone rang, breaking the tranquility and I jumped a little, then fumbled for it in my back pocket.